 A Live Preview of the Lucida Handwriting font

-🖰 наиds-on 4.1 Use Character Formatting
+A HANDS-ON 4.1 Use Character Formatting

 In this exercise, you will type recycling suggestions in your flyer.
 Then you will format characters using the Home tab's Font group and the Mini toolbar.